Askaniy/TrueColorTools/ReadMe.md

 ### In a virtual environment

 2. Open the folder in terminal and create a virtual environment with `python3 -m venv .venv`;
-3. Install the libraries needed by `.venv/bin/pip install -r requirements.txt` (versions were frozen as of November 12, 2023);
+3. Install the libraries needed by `.venv/bin/pip install -r requirements.txt` (versions were frozen as of January 2024);
 4. Execute `.venv/bin/python3 -u runTCT.py`.

 ### Executable file